Soviet Union national football team: First games

 Because of the circumstances, surrounding October Revolution and later the 1917–1922 Russian Civil War, Soviet Russia was internationally diplomatically isolated, making it unable to participate in the international competitions.
-In 1922, Soviet Russia, along with its occupation administrations in neighbouring countries, founded the Bolshevik state of the Soviet Union.
+In 1922, founded the Bolshevik state of the Soviet Union.
 After the civil war, the Soviet Union managed to establish international communication with politically similar factions in Europe and around the globe.
 The Soviet Union joined the Red Sport International proclaiming any sports events outside of the RSI to be "part of the bourgeoisie".

 The first international match played by a Soviet team (as the Russian SFSR) came in September 1922, when the Finnish Workers' Sports Federation football team toured Russia (Russia formed the Soviet Union at the end of December 1922, Treaty on the Creation of the USSR).
 The Soviet Russia XI scored a 4–1 victory over the Finns in Petrograd.
 This was also the first international contact for Soviet sports after the 1917 October Revolution.
 In May 1923, the Soviet team visited Finland and beat the Finnish squad 5–0.
 The first match against national team was played in August 1923, nine months after the establishment of the Soviet Union, when a Russian SFSR team beat Sweden 2–1 in Stockholm.

 The first match as the actual Soviet Union football team took place a year later, a 3–0 win over Turkey.
 This and a return match in Ankara were the only officially recognised international matches played by the Soviet Union prior to the 1952 Summer Olympics, though several unofficial friendlies against Turkey took place in the 1930s.
 The 1952 Olympics was the first competitive tournament entered by the Soviet Union.
 In the preliminary round, Bulgaria were defeated 2–1, earning a first-round tie against Yugoslavia.
 Before the match, both Tito and Stalin sent telegrams to their national teams, which showed just how important it was for the two heads of state.
 Yugoslavia led 5–1, but a Soviet comeback in the last 15 minutes resulted in a 5–5 draw.
 The match was replayed, Yugoslavia winning 3–1.
 The defeat to the archrivals hit Soviet football hard, and after just three games played in the season, CSKA Moscow, who had made up most of the USSR squad, was forced to withdraw from the league and later disbanded.
 Furthermore, Boris Arkadiev, who coached both USSR and CSKA, was stripped of his Merited Master of Sports of the USSR title.